Unboxed-Software/solana-course/content/immutable-owner.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

 If you decide to use devnet, and have issues with airdropping SOL.
 Feel free to add the `keypairPath` parameter to `initializeKeypair`.
-You can get this from running `solana config get` in your terminal.
+You can get this by running `solana config get` in your terminal.
 And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some SOL to your address.
-You can get your address from running `solana address` in your terminal.
+You can get your address by running `solana address` in your terminal.

 ### 3. Helpers